hugo-syn/octoscan-action/README.md

   contents: read
 ```

-`security-events` is used to push the output of octoscan to GitHib code scanning.
+`security-events` is used to push the output of octoscan to GitHub code scanning.